Activity-dependent neuromodulation and calcium homeostasis cooperate to produce robust and modulable neuronal function: Materials and methods

 The neuromodulation controller adjusts a subset of $n$ conductances, denoted as $\bar{g}_\mathrm{mod} \in \reals^n$ with $n < N$, using the algorithm introduced in \cite{fyon2023reliable}.
 This controller employs the concept of Dynamic Input Conductances (DICs) to determine target values for $\bar{g}_\mathrm{mod}$ based on the input neuromodulator concentration, represented as $\bar{g}_0\left([\mathrm{nmod}]\right) \in \reals^n$.
 The error between the target and the current values, $e_\mathrm{mod}$, drives a Proportional-Integral (PI) controller, which updates $\bar{g}_\mathrm{mod}$ to track the desired reference.
 The controller dynamics are described by the following equations:

 where $K_p$ and $K_i$ are the proportional and integral gains of the PI controller, respectively.
-In summary, the controller adjusts the modulated conductances $\bar{g}_\mathrm{mod}$ in response to the local concentration of neuromodulator, producing new reference values for these conductances to fine-tune the cell’s firing pattern—effectively neuromodulating it.
-This neuromodulator controller produces changes in conductance ratios that are normally preserved within the homeostatic controller.
-The new reference values depend on the neuromodulator concentration, the type of neuron, and the cell’s current state, characterized by the full set of conductances $\bar{g}_\mathrm{ion} \in \reals^N$.
+In summary, the controller adjusts the modulated conductances $\bar{g}_\mathrm{mod}$ in response to the local concentration of neuromodulator, producing new reference values for these conductances to fine-tune the cell firing pattern --- effectively neuromodulating it.
+This neuromodulator controller produces changes in conductance ratios that are normally preserved within the calcium-homeostatic controller.
+The new reference values depend on the neuromodulator concentration, the type of neuron, and the current state of the cell, characterized by the full set of conductances $\bar{g}_\mathrm{ion} \in \reals^N$.
 The computation of these references is achieved through DICs, which encapsulate this complexity.

 DICs consist of three voltage-dependent conductances that separate according to timescales: one fast, one slow, and one ultraslow, denoted as $g_\mathrm{f}(V)$, $g_\mathrm{s}(V)$, and $g_\mathrm{u}(V)$, which can be computed as linear functions of the maximal conductance vector $\bar{g}_\mathrm{ion} \in \mathbb{R}^N$ of an $N$-channel conductance-based model at each voltage level $V$: